Theatre of Living Arts: Concerts

-TLA Entertainment Group

-The TLA entertainment group branched off of the TLA movie theatre and was originally the group that ran the theatre.
-The group was founded in 1981 by Ray Murray, Claire Brown Kohler, and Eric Moore.
-During this time the TLA was a movie theater showing an eclectic mix of movies including foreign films and cult classics.
-The entertainment group formed off of it and became a movie distribution store with a variety of obscure movies available for rent by catalog, online, and in their own retail stores.
-The original retail store opened next door to the theatre.

 TLA film controversy

 In February 1986, the TLA found itself in the middle of a controversy when the theatre decided to show Jean-Luc Godard’s Hail Mary.
 The film was very controversial among Catholics at the time leading it to be denounced by Pope John Paul II in April 1985.
 In response to the announcement of the film's premiere, the TLA group received a hundred calls a day and 2,000 letters in protest.
 The film was eventually shown at the TLA for a week and was met with picketers and protesters causing South Street to be shut down for a time.

 Pink Flamingos

 The TLA has been accredited in helping launch filmmaker and writer John Waters's career.
 In its movie theatre days, the TLA played his cult classic movies such as Pink Flamingos when no other mainstream movie theatre would.
 Due to the huge success of his films at the TLA, other theatres followed making the TLA an important aspect of Pink Flamingos and John Waters' success.